buqhek/power_outages_analysis/README.md

  frameborder="0"
  ></iframe>

-For my categorical pipeline, I decided to use sklearn's SimpleImputer here, too, but this time to fill missing values with the most frequent value of each feature.
-Again, because this is a univariate SimpleImputer, it looks at each feature to fill the missing values with the most frequent value.
+For my categorical pipeline, I decided to use sklearn's `SimpleImputer` here, too, but this time to fill missing values with the most frequent value of each feature.
+Again, because this is a univariate `SimpleImputer`, it looks at each feature to fill the missing values with the most frequent value.
 I also used a onehotencoder so my categorical data can be used

 This is what my categorical preprocessor looks like: